nvda-es/devguides_translation/original_docs/spladdoninternals.md

 StationPlaylist Track Tool is mainly used for managing tracks.
 It is often employed to define introductions, cue points and other properties of tracks.

 StationPlaylist Streamer is useful for broadcasting a show with something other than Studio.
 As such, it comes with support for various encoders and digital signal processing (DSP) modules.

+In addition to the components above, StationPlaylist suite includes additional tools such as VT Recorder, and a host of internal support modules such as SPL Engine used for DSP processing and other tasks.

 Is Studio suite accessible?
 Surprisingly, yes.
 It is possible to use app features without using screen reader scripts and add-ons.
 However, there are times when a broadcaster would use scripts, such as announcing status changes, monitoring track intros and endings, enhanced support for encoders and so on, and NVDA add-on for StationPlaylist Studio (usually refered to as SPL) accomplishes this well.